CatalinaF-S/CatalinaF-S/README.md

 ```

-I love knitting 🧶 and also reading 👀.
+I love knitting 🧶 and also reading books 👀  especially those of Gabriel García Márquez 🦋.

 I am very excited about what the future holds for me. ✨